Ambeco/async/README.md

 ## TODO
 - Prerequisites and Callbacks: Set vs List
-- RunnableFuture is new and only lightly integrated.
-Use in Executors.
-- Child steps should wait for all parents, even when exceptions occur.
 - Canceling a step needs to also cancel callbacks that depend on it.
 - Current FailedFutures might be recursive on stopped Executors.
 Make real FailedFutures.
 - Make a ThreadPool.